Masters in Public Administration

 The MPA degree can be completed full-time in 1.5-2 years.
 Part-time students are welcome, and classes are available in the evenings.
 All majors are welcome to apply, and there are no pre-requisites.

-For more information please contact the MPA Coordinator:
+For more information please download our MPA brochure and be sure to contact the MPA Coordinator:

 Dr. Shannon K. Orr